FredKSchott/snowpack/www/_template/guides/svelte.md

 ## Styling your project

-Your site is a little plain, so in this step you'll add an image and animate it with CSS.
+Your site is looking a little plain.
+In this step you'll spruce it up with images and a CSS animation.

 Add this file [`logo.svg`](https://github.com/snowpackjs/snowpack/blob/master/create-snowpack-app/app-template-svelte/public/logo.svg) to your `public` directory.
 Now you can add it to your `App.svelte`